twymer/diamonds-js/README.md

 About
 -----

 This is the clone of [Diamonds](http://en.wikipedia.org/wiki/Diamonds_%28video_game%29), an old Macintosh game I loved as a kid.
+It is still very much a work in progress.

 Currently I'm just working on implementing features and levels from the original game (which was really hard!) but eventually I'll have a more reasonable difficulty mode.